walterbender/Syllabi/wearables.md

 Questions to Consider
 ---------------------
 * What is a Wearable?
-* What needs to wearables address?
+* What needs do wearables address?

 <a name="WEEK2">
 2. IDENTIFICATION STEP